OpenTermsArchive/contrib-versions/Apple/Terms of Service.md

 _The information contained in this web site is subject to change without notice.
 Copyright © 1997-2009 Apple Inc. All rights reserved.
-Apple Inc., 1 Infinite Loop, Cupertino, CA 95014, USA._
+Apple Inc., One Apple Park Way, Cupertino, CA 95014, USA._

 Updated by The Apple Legal Team on Nov.
 20, 2009